 This is a recipe I made a while back but I decided to bring it back to light because it’s really delicious.
 This paleo fried ‘rice’ is made with cauliflower, chicken, prawn, and delicious spices and chilli sauce, is inspired by nasi goreng.

-Hi lovely readers and cooks!
-It’s a little gloomy outside and I am all rugged up with a cup of tea.
-Today, I am sharing with you a recipe I made last week – nasi goreng.
-It’s Indonesia’s national dish, and if you’ve been to Bali you would have tried it on more than one occasion (or every single breakfast like I do every time I go there).
-In fact, most of you would’ve tried this dish in one form or another as nasi goren literally means fried rice.
+Nasi goreng is Indonesia’s national dish, and if you’ve been to Bali you would have tried it on more than one occasion (or every single breakfast for me when I go there).
+In fact, most of you would’ve tried a similar dish in one form or another, as nasi goreng literally means ‘fried rice’.

-It took me 30 minutes to make this dish but as I am a bit of a rocket in the kitchen, allow 30-40 minutes.
-I used chicken thighs as the meat is softer but you can easily use chicken breast.
-For a vegetarian version, omit chicken and prawns and use mushrooms and extra vegetables instead.
+It took me 30 minutes to make this dish, but as I am a bit of a rocket in the kitchen, allow yourself 30 to 40 minutes.
+I used chicken thighs because I find the meat is more tender, but you can easily use chicken breast or turkey meat.
+For a vegetarian version, omit the chicken and prawns, and use mushrooms and extra vegetables instead.